Ahmad Dahlan: First pilgrimage

 In 1883, Darwis was sent to Mecca, to perform the pilgrimage, and deepen his religious knowledge.
 Due in part to financial assistance from his brother-in-law, Kyai Haji Soleh.
-The night prior to his departure, the community gathered at his father's house to pray for Darwis' safety during the pilgrimage.
+The night before his departure, the community gathered at his father's house to pray for Darwis' safety during the pilgrimage.
 In the morning, Darwis boarded the train to Semarang at Tugu station.
 His arrival in Semarang was greeted by other relatives who had prepared a boarding house to rest while he waited for his departure by boat.
-He continued his journey, and boarded a Chinese merchant vessel which was bound to Singapore.
+He continued his journey and boarded a Chinese merchant vessel which was bound for Singapore.
 The vessel arrived in Singapore after only two days at sea.
 Darwis' arrival there was greeted by Sheikh Abdul Kahar, who then invited him to stay at the Kampung Jawa lodge for five days.
 He then continued his journey to Mecca, and boarded the Mispil ship, which departed for Europe via Aden and Jeddah.
 After going through the Red Sea, the ship arrived at the port of Jeddah.

-The arrival of the prospective pilgrims were welcomed by representatives of the government of Mecca, before being handed over to representatives of each country.
+The arrival of the prospective pilgrims was welcomed by representatives of the government of Mecca, before being handed over to representatives of each country.
 In the case of the Dutch East Indies, every city in the archipelago had a sheikh in Mecca who was in charge of guiding the prospective pilgrims.
 After completing his pilgrimage, Darwis remained in Mecca to study religious knowledge.
-For five years, he collected a number of religious books, and studied various Islamic religious jurisprudences, which included qiraat, tafsir, tawhid, fiqh, and tasawuf.
-In Mecca, Dahlan associated with other fellow Indonesian pilgrims from Sulawesi, West Java, West Sumatra, Aceh and other areas, which helped all of them conceive of a common interest against the Dutch colonial authorities of Indonesia and the need to revive Islam in Indonesia.
+For five years, he collected several religious books and studied various Islamic religious jurisprudence, which included qiraat, tafsir, tawhid, fiqh, and tasawuf.
+In Mecca, Dahlan associated with other fellow Indonesian pilgrims from Sulawesi, West Java, West Sumatra, Aceh, and other areas, which helped all of them conceive of a common interest against the Dutch colonial authorities of Indonesia and the need to revive Islam in Indonesia.
 Towards the end of his time in Mecca, he met with Imam Syafi'i Sayid Bakri Syatha to change his name from Muhammad Darwis to Ahmad Dahlan.
-Tradition at that time that pilgrims who would return to their homeland would meet a cleric to give an Arabic name in front of which he added the word Hajj as a substitute for his old name.
+Tradition at that time was that pilgrims who would return to their homeland would meet a cleric to give an Arabic name in front of which he added the word Hajj as a substitute for his old name.
 Thus, he became Haji Ahmad Dahlan.
+He also became the student of Ahmad Khatib Al-Minangkabawi, an Imam at Masjid al-Haram, who was also the teacher of Zakaria bin Muhammad Amin, an ulama, and Hasyim Asy'ari, the founder of Nadhlatul Ulama.